-ad hoc bioassay (essai biologique ponctuel) See non-routine bioassay. adjusted book ending (stock comptable final) See book-adjusted ending. administrative (nuclear) criticality safety control (contrôle administratif de sûreté-criticité [nucléaire]) Either an enhanced or simple administrative control:
+ad hoc bioassay (essai biologique ponctuel) See non-routine bioassay.

+adjusted book ending (stock comptable final) See book-adjusted ending.
-- enhanced administrative control: a procedurally required or prohibited human action, combined with a physical device that alerts an operator to take action to maintain safe process conditions, or that otherwise adds substantial assurance of the required human performance

-- simple administrative control: a procedural human action that is prohibited or required to maintain safe process conditions

-administrative monetary penalty (AMP) (sanction administrative pécuniaire [SAP])

-An administrative penalty imposed without court involvement in response to the violation of a regulatory requirement.
-There is no criminal record associated with an AMP and an AMP can be applied against any party subject to the Nuclear Safety and Control Act, including non-licensees.

-adverse information (renseignement défavorable)

-Information about a site access security clearance (SASC) applicant or holder - whether collected by the licensee, outside agencies or a trusted agent - that is questionable in nature, unclear or does not match the information provided by the applicant.
-The information collected may indicate:

-- a gap in history

-- a poor credit rating

-- a criminal conviction

-- links to a criminal element

-- concerns related to the reliability or trustworthiness of a SASC applicant or holder

-AECL (EACL)

-Atomic Energy of Canada Limited

-affected facilities (installations touchées)

-Onsite locations under duress and the components, the affected facility/unit(s) and their components that control, contain and cool nuclear substances and prevent the release of nuclear substances.

-ageing

-See aging.
+administrative (nuclear) criticality safety control (contrôle administratif de sûreté-criticité [nucléaire]) Either an enhanced or simple administrative control: - enhanced administrative control: a procedurally required or prohibited human action, combined with a physical device that alerts an operator to take action to maintain safe process conditions, or that otherwise adds substantial assurance of the required human performance - simple administrative control: a procedural human action that is prohibited or required to maintain safe process conditions administrative monetary penalty (AMP) (sanction administrative pécuniaire [SAP]) An administrative penalty imposed without court involvement in response to the violation of a regulatory requirement.
+There is no criminal record associated with an AMP and an AMP can be applied against any party subject to the Nuclear Safety and Control Act, including non-licensees. adversary (adversaire) A person performing malevolent acts in pursuit of interests harmful to the facility; an adversary may be an insider or an outsider. adverse information (renseignement défavorable) Information about a site access security clearance (SASC) applicant or holder - whether collected by the licensee, outside agencies or a trusted agent - that is questionable in nature, unclear or does not match the information provided by the applicant.
+The information collected may indicate: - a gap in history - a poor credit rating - a criminal conviction - links to a criminal element - concerns related to the reliability or trustworthiness of a SASC applicant or holder AECL (EACL) Atomic Energy of Canada Limited affected facilities (installations touchées) Onsite locations under duress and the components, the affected facility/unit(s) and their components that control, contain and cool nuclear substances and prevent the release of nuclear substances. ageing See aging.